Pediatric Dental Emergency?

 - Do not apply heat to the gum or tooth

-If the pain persists for more than a day, please contact us for additional treatment options.
+If the pain persists for more than a day, please contact your nearest Smile Surfers office for additional treatment options.

-If your child has bitten their tongue, lip, or cheek or there is a cut in their mouth, apply firm but gentle pressure with a clean cloth or gauze to stop the bleeding.
+Has your child bitten their tongue, lip, or cheek, or is there a cut in their mouth?
+Apply firm but gentle pressure with a clean cloth or gauze to stop the bleeding.
 Then apply ice to the area to reduce swelling and relieve pain.

 If the bleeding does not stop, call a doctor, or take your child to urgent care or an emergency room.